 “Pushkin Scholars” is a unique financial aid and educational advancement opportunity offered to graduates of the Pushkin Summer Institute.
 With our detailed knowledge of students who participate in the PSI we are in a strong position to advocate for the most successful and hard working among them to gain admission to UW-Madison and become eligible for Pushkin Scholars financial aid packages.
 Each year the administration of the PSI works closely with the Admissions and Financial Aid offices at the University to admit and fund our most promising program graduates.
-Once admitted to UW-Madison, PSI grads normally continue their Russian study in our nationally recognized Flagship program, which places our students on a fast track to professional language competence and a broad array of exciting in-country travel, internships, and career opportunities.
+Once admitted to UW-Madison, PSI grads normally continue their Russian study in our nationally recognized Russian program.
+They may also apply to the federally funded Russian Flagship program, which places our students on a fast track to professional language competence and a broad array of exciting in-country travel, internships, and career opportunities.

 My name is Andrew Carrera.
 I am about to begin my second year at UW-Madison.
 I am the first to go to school in another state out of 4 siblings.
 PSI helped me do better with Russian language while I was at Pritzker College Prep and now I attend UW-Madison because of the PSI program.
 My time during the program in 2016 was amazing, and I was able to enjoy Russian with new friends.
 Since we lived in Leopold Hall, I was able to experience living away from home on a college campus for the first time.
 As a Badger, I am enjoying college and trying to have fun while learning.
 PSI helped me get into college and now I am experiencing PSI as a counselor so young students can get the same opportunity I did.